-Amber comes to Sequoia from her most recent assignments as Migrant Education Advocate and Educational and English Language Learner Assistant for SFSD where she has also done some translating, consulting and grant management work.
+Prior to her new role as a Silver Falls School District Social Worker, Amber worked as a Bilingual Student Success Advocate for Sequoia Falls Academy.
+Before that she was assigned as a Migrant Education Advocate and Educational and English Language Learner Assistant for SFSD where she has also done some translating, consulting and grant management work.
 Amber spent a year studying at the University of Guanajuato in Guanajuato, Mexico while earning her BA in Psychology from Southern Oregon University.
 Amber has a Masters in Social Work from Portland State University and spent a year interning as a K-6 school counselor through Umatilla County ESD and another year as a family advocate for Umatilla County Head Start while completing that program.
+She is currently a Clinical Social Work Associate (CSWA) Licensed under the Oregon Board of Licensed Social Workers, working towards her Licensed Clinical Social Work (LCSW) licensure.
 Prior to her work in education, Amber had a 24-year career in the Oregon criminal justice system.
-Highlights of that career include time spent as an adult parole and probation officer, a cognitive behavioral, drug court and substance abuse treatment coordinator, a grant writer and manager and most recently a member of the Oregon Parole Board.
-Amber is trained in evidence-based practices, motivational interviewing, cognitive behavioral treatment, support of incarcerated parents and intergenerational crime, family and victim advocacy, fidelity and effectiveness monitoring and evaluation of domestic violence, sex offender and substance abuse treatment, and risk and needs assessment.
-Currently, Amber manages the Sequoia Falls GED program and case manages Sequoia students as they transition into and out of that program.
+Highlights of that career include time spent as an adult parole and probation officer, a cognitive behavioral, drug court and substance abuse treatment coordinator and manager, a grant writer and manager and most recently a member of the Oregon Parole Board.
+Amber is trained in evidence-based practices, motivational interviewing, cognitive behavioral treatment, support of incarcerated parents and intergenerational crime, family and victim advocacy, fidelity and effectiveness monitoring and evaluation of domestic violence, sex offender and substance abuse treatment programs, and risk and needs assessment.
 Amber grew up in La Grande, Oregon and moved to Silverton in 2008 with her husband Greg.
 Greg and Amber have two lovely children ages ages 18 and 22, both proud graduates of Silverton High School.

 Claudia Rodriguez, LMFT, LPC